 - Sift flour, baking powder and salt and set aside.

 - In a separate bowl, cream butter until soft.
-Add castor sugar and half of the coconut milk and beat until the mixture turns light and fluffy for about 2 minutes.
+Add granulated sugar and half of the coconut milk and beat until the mixture turns light and fluffy for about 2 minutes.

 - Add eggs, one at a time and beat well after each addition.

 - Fold in the sifted dry ingredients alternately with the remaining coconut milk and mix until the flour is well incorporated.
-Add vanilla essence and mix briefly.
+Add vanilla extract and mix briefly.

 - Next, fold in the shredded coconut.
 Pour batter into the prepared loaf tin and bake for about 35 to 40 minutes until the cake is done.